 For many travelers, the Carretera Austral adventure stops at Villa O’higgins, and they have to backtrack to leave the region.
 However, cyclists and hikers can continue beyond Villa O’Higgins and cross the border into Argentina via a small road.
 This route adds another ~60 km of cycling, and we found it one of the most beautiful parts of the route.
 The route is not possible by car, because it requires taking two ferries, ánd a 5 km hiking trail.
 It is a beautiful section with some spectacular views on Mount Fitz Roy.

 Road conditions on the Carretera Austral

-Currently, about 40% of the Carretera is paved, 60% is ‘ripio’ (Spanish for gravel road).
+Currently, about 40% of the Carretera is paved, and 60% is ‘ripio’ (Spanish for gravel road).
 Roughly speaking, most of the road north of Cerro Castillo is paved, and everything south of Cerro Castillo is gravel.
 Road works are ongoing, and it is to be expected that most of the Carretera Austral will be paved in a few years’ time.

-The quality of the gravel road varies, with some pretty bad sandy washboard sections, but overall the quality of the road gets better the further south you go.
+The quality of the gravel road varies, with some pretty bad sandy washboard sections, but overall the quality of the gravel road gets better the further south you go.
 The highest altitude on the Carretera Austral is 1100 meters near Cerro Castillo.
 This means that climbs are never too long, but with 16.000 altimeters there are a lot of short climbs going up and down to keep you busy!